nathalieouellette/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-AutosRUs' newest prototype, the MechaCar, is suffering from production troubles that are blocking manufacturing team's progress.
-Review production data for insights that might help manufacturing team
+AutosRUs' prototype, the MechaCar, is having trouble with production leading them to not be able to procceed to the next step which is manufacturing.
+The review production data is being used to help determine what is causing this issue.

 ## Linear Regression to Predict MPG
 The linear model that is being used to determine the statistically difference in each variable is shown in figure 1.